-Investments are recorded at net asset value in accordance with GASB Statement No. 72, Fair Value Measurement, and Application.
+Investments are recorded at net asset value in accordance with generally accepted account principles.
 Accordingly, the change in net asset value of investments is recognized as an increase or decrease to investment assets and investment income.

 Accounts receivable and allowance for doubtful accounts: